 Michael Kingsbury is on the board of The Society Of Independent Theatres which represents leading off-west-end theatres including The Finborough, Theatre 503, The Park and the New Diorama.

 The White Bear Theatre has recently undergone extensive upgrades including full air conditioning, brand new lighting and sound equipment and benefits from excellent sound proofing of the theatre.

-The White Bear has received numerous awards including Off West End Awards in 2011 and 2012, and the Mark Marvin/Peter Brook Award for 2012/13.
-Other awards include Time Out Best Fringe Venue, Peter Brook Empty Space Award for Best Up and Coming Venue, Carling London Fringe Awards for Best Actor and Best Production, and the Fringe Report Award for Outstanding Achievement.
+The White Bear Theatre has received numerous awards including Off West End Awards in 2011 and 2012, and the Mark Marvin/Peter Brook Award for 2012/13.
+Other awards include Time Out Best Fringe Venue, Peter Brook Empty Space Award for Best Up and Coming Venue, Carling London Fringe Awards for Best Actor & Best Production, and the Fringe Report Award for Outstanding Achievement.

-Transfers from the White Bear have included the recent production of Inigo transferring to The Pleasance, The Confessions of Gordon Brown and Madness in Valencia both for the Trafalgar 2, and Round the Horne… Revisited which played in the West End for 18 months, completed 3 first-class tours and was chosen for the Royal Variety Performance.
+Our transfers have included the recent production of Inigo transferring to The Pleasance, The Confessions of Gordon Brown and Madness in Valencia both for the Trafalgar Studio 2, and Round the Horne… Revisited which played in the West End for 18 months, completed 3 first-class tours and was chosen for the Royal Variety Performance.